- Program Overview

 Facilities of Anatomical Sciences Department

 The department has exceptionally well-equipped research facilities.
-These include facilities for experimental study in animal locomotion such as telemetered electromyography; cinematographic and cineradiographic motion analysis equipment; force-plates; scanning and transmission electron microscopes; tandem-scanning, reflected-light microscopes; three-dimensional reflex microscopes; and two-dimensional and three-dimensional sonic digitizers.
-For students with a focus on paleontology, the department has a state of the art Vertebrate Fossil Preparation laboratory with contemporary equipment for preparation, molding and casting original fossil material.
-The department also has original fossil collections, extensive cast collections, and several ongoing paleontological field projects in the western interior of North America, North Africa, and Asia.
+These include facilities for experimental functional morphology.
+For students with a focus on paleontology, the department has a Vertebrate Fossil Preparation laboratory with contemporary equipment for preparation, molding and casting original fossil material.
+The department also has access to CT scanners and associated software for research purposes.
+The department also has extensive cast collections, and original specimens from several ongoing paleontological field projects.

 Anatomical Sciences does not accept students whose goal is a master’s degree.
 In exceptional instances, a student already in the program may be awarded an M.S. degree upon completing an approved course of study, including a minimum of 30 graduate credit hours, and either passing a comprehensive examination, or submitting and defending a master’s thesis.